plantbreeding/BrAPI/Specification/Germplasm/README.md

 ```
 {
     "result": {
-        "name": "Male Backcross",
-        "breedingMethodDbId": "BM987",
         "abbreviation": "MBCR",
         "description": "Backcross to recover a specific gene.
 The coding in the genealogical table records which parent was used as the male in each cycle.
-Each entity kept separate."
+Each entity kept separate.",
+        "breedingMethodDbId": "BM987",
+        "name": "Male Backcross"
     },
     "metadata": {
-        "datafiles": [],
         "pagination": {
             "currentPage": 0,
             "totalCount": 0,
             "pageSize": 0,
             "totalPages": 0
         },
+        "status": [],
-        "status": []
+        "datafiles": []
     }
 }
 ```